pombase/website/src/docs/faq/how-can-i-find-s-pombe-genes-associated-with-human-disease.md

 *S. pombe* genes whose human orthologs have been implicated in disease are annotated with terms from the internal PBO vocabulary.
-To retrieve all of these genes, you can use the most general "disease associated" term in a query.
-In the [advanced search](/query), select "Disease".
-You can either start typing 'disease associated', and choose 'disease_associated' from the autocomplete options, or enter the ID 'PBO:5000000'.
+To retrieve all of these genes, you can use the most general "disease" term in a query.
+In the [advanced search](/query), select "Disease", and copy or past the ID 'DOID:4'.

 Also see the FAQs on [finding genes conserved in human](/faq/how-can-i-find-all-s.-pombe-genes-are-conserved-human), [finding the ortholog of a specific gene](/faq/how-can-i-find-s.-pombe-ortholog-s-human-gene), and on